Laboratory 6

 GitHub Actions

-• The template is “CMake based projects” (ignore the fact that it seems to only support the C language):
+• If you use CMake, use the template “CMake based projects” (ignore the fact that it seems to only support the C language):

 Hints for C#